12 Things To Expect From A Maine Coon Kitten

 9. Vaccinations And Flea Treatments

+Maine Coon kittens are normally vaccinated around the 9-12 week mark.
 These vaccinations help protect them from the dangers of the outside world and are vitally important to keep your kitten in a healthy state.

 10. Declawing

-Teaching a Maine Coon kitten what is acceptable to scratch, and what is not, is a natural part of growing up for all kittens.
+Teaching your kitten what is acceptable to scratch, and what is not, is a natural part of growing up for all kittens.
+If you are thinking of declawing your Maine Coon kitten or cat to eliminate the issue of scratched furniture, PLEASE DON’T!!

 The act of declawing has been banned in many countries and states.

-This is because a declawed Maine Coon is left in pain and feels unable to protect itself or hunt.
+Declawing is not only cruel and painful for your cat but can be damaging to their mental health because a declawed Maine Coon is left in pain and feels unable to protect itself or hunt.

 Instead of making your Maine Coon undergo such a serious medical procedure, owners should invest in a good-solid scratching post, or extra-large cat tree.

-They should also train their Maine Coon kitten to scratch a scratching post rather than the furniture.
+Train your kitten to scratch a scratching post rather than the furniture.

 Whether a Maine Coon cat should be allowed outside to roam freely, or not, has become a highly emotive subject.

-The other group argues that Maine Coons are a danger to other animals and local wildlife.
+One group argues it’s cruel to stop your cat from exploring the outside world and providing them with room to roam.
+The other group argues these cats are a danger to other animals and local wildlife.
 Cats are ruthless hunters, after all.

-Whether or not you decide that your Maine Coon is an outdoor or indoor cat, keep in mind that young Maine Coon kittens should not be allowed to roam freely within the neighborhood.
+Whether you decide your cat is an outdoor or indoor cat, keep in mind that young kittens should not roam freely because they’re not capable of looking after themselves, and might be hunted as ‘prey’ by large predators.

 As a final note, many breeder contracts (particularly in the US, and increasingly in the UK) determine whether or not the Maine Coon kitten is allowed to be an outdoor cat, or not.